Surgery for Sarcoma in Children

 For surgeries that affect larger areas of the body, tissue flaps may be used.
 These are pieces of tissue that are attached to the body by a vein.
 The flap is removed and transplanted to the tumor site, and its blood vessels are reattached.

 Rehabilitation after Sarcoma Surgery

 Many types of sarcoma surgeries can affect a child’s movement and functioning, so rehabilitation may be needed.
-The Stephen D. Hassenfeld Children’s Center for Cancer and Blood Disorders, part of Hassenfeld Children's Hospital of New York, offers pediatric rehabilitation services in conjunction with NYU Langone’s Rusk Rehabilitation.
+The Stephen D. Hassenfeld Children’s Center for Cancer and Blood Disorders, part of Hassenfeld Children’s Hospital at NYU Langone, offers pediatric rehabilitation services in conjunction with NYU Langone’s Rusk Rehabilitation.
 Physical and occupational therapists can help your child build strength, endurance, and mobility and improve his or her range of motion after treatment.

 Doctors who specialize in rehabilitation medicine, called physiatrists, plus psychologists, nurses, social workers, and child-life specialists, work as a team to improve your child’s physical wellbeing.

 Our specialists encourage children and their families to be part of the treatment team during rehabilitation.